Employers - Bay Area Commuter Benefits Program

 In Bay Area cities where these policies are already in place, most employers have chosen the pretax option.
 SB 1339 offers substantial economic benefits to employers and employees, which will ripple outward through the regional economy.
 Employers can reduce payroll taxes (roughly 9 percent of subject wages), and employees can lower their commute costs by up to 40 percent.

-SB 1339: REGIONAL COMMUTER BENEFIT POLICY
+SB 1339: BAY AREA COMMUTER BENEFITS PROGRAM POLICY

 Frequently Asked Questions